betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenRTutorial.md

 ## Generating 2019 Australian Open Predictions
 Now that we have our features, we can finally train our model and generate predictions for the 2019 Australian Open.
 Due to its simplicity, we will use h2o's Auto Machine Learning function `h2o.automl`.
 This will train a heap of different models and optimise the hyperparameters, as well as creating stacked ensembles automatically for us.
 We will use optimising by log loss.

-First, we must create h2o frames for our training and feature dataframes.
+First, we must create h2o frames for our training and feature data frames.
 Then we will run `h2o.automl`.
 Note that we can set the `max_runtime_secs` parameter.
 As this is a notebook, I have set it for 30 seconds - but I suggest you give it 10 minutes to create the best model.
-We can then create our predictions and assign them back to our `aus_open_2019_features` dataframe.
+We can then create our predictions and assign them back to our `aus_open_2019_features` data frame.
 Finally, we will group_by player and find the best player, on average.

 ``` r
 ## Setup H2O